Stagesgrowth-stage

 Also known as Growth-Stage VC, Late-Stage Venture, Growth Equity

-Growth stage is the late-venture window, typically Series C and beyond, where companies have proven unit economics and the investment thesis is scale, not survival.
-PitchBook-NVCA classifies these as late-stage VC and venture growth, with Cooley data showing median Series C pre-money valuations of $367M in Q4 2025.
+Growth stage is the late-venture window, typically Series C and beyond, where companies have proven unit economics and the investment thesis is scale rather than survival.
+Industry trackers classify these rounds as late-stage venture and venture growth, distinct from the earlier seed and Series A/B risk-return profile.

 In depth